jdjakub/phd-thesis/ch-bl.md

 \label{fig:lisp}
 \end{figure}

 The equivalent Masp code is more verbose when rendered in ASCII.
 However, one of our key goals is to enable the use of other, better notations if desired, which we will discuss in the next section.
-Here, we start from an internal representation that has *more* information (explicit named arguments) than Lisp, but we can choose to display this however we feel appropriate (perhaps by showing a name label only for the entry being edited.)
+Here, we start from an internal representation that has *more* information (explicit named arguments) than Lisp, but we can choose to display this however we feel appropriate (perhaps by showing a name label only for the entry being edited).

 ## Choosing an Appropriate Implementation

 There are two basic decisions for implementing the high-level language.
 First, will we do it directly in-system using the instruction set, or using richer capabilities provided by the platform?
 Second, the language can be either interpreted or compiled.
 The four combinations have different properties.

-A **platform interpreter** is the easiest one to implement, but it cannot be used to easily bootstrap itself.
+A *platform interpreter* is the easiest one to implement, but it cannot be used to easily bootstrap itself.
 To "jettison" the platform implementation, we later need to *port* the interpreter to the ASM language.
 (Porting it to the high-level language would not suffice since we would still need the platform interpreter to actually run it.)

-A **platform compiler**, while harder to implement, is slightly easier to jettison because it only needs to be ported to the newly developed high-level language.
+A *platform compiler*, while harder to implement, is slightly easier to jettison because it only needs to be ported to the newly developed high-level language.
 The platform compiler can translate it to ASM, which we can already run in-system.
 This compiler can then turn any high-level expressions into ASM, including a modified version of its source expressions!

-Yet harder to implement is an **in-system interpreter**, directly in ASM, but it will exist in-system.
+Yet harder to implement is an *in-system interpreter*, directly in ASM, but it will exist in-system.
 The interpreter will, however, be less maintainable than if it were written in a high-level language and will likely need to be ported to a high-level language eventually.

-Finally, an **in-system compiler** is the most challenging to implement.
+Finally, an *in-system compiler* is the most challenging to implement.
 It will allow the language to exist in-system sooner and possibly more efficiently but, as above, will likely need to be converted to a high-level programming language to allow in-system improvements.

 When implementing the interpreter or compiler in-system, all its intermediate state will also be stored in-system.
 However, in-system state can be used even when implementing the interpreter or compiler *on the platform.* This takes advantage of the platform's high-level language while leveraging the product system for debugging and visualisation, simplifying a later port to in-system implementation (see Heuristic\ \ref{in-state-op}).
 The transition from platform to in-system implementation can be even more gradual.
 Once the intermediate state is stored in-system, it becomes possible to port *parts* of the interpreter piecemeal to in-system instructions, invoking them from the remaining parts running outside.